Projection depth for functional data: Practical issues, computation and applications

 \item \emph{Dimension difference model:} For $X$ as in Model~\ref{ModelC2}, $Y = \sum_{j=1}^5 d_j \phi_j$ with $(d_1, \dots, d_5)\tr$ Gaussian with mean the first eigenvector of $\Sigma_2 = \Sigma_{(5, 5)}^{-1}/10$, where $\Sigma_{(5, 5)} \in \R^{5 \times 5}$ is the first $5 \times 5$ sub-matrix of $\Sigma$ from Model~\ref{ModelC2}, and variance matrix $\Sigma_2$.
 In this model, the dimensions of $X$ and $Y$ differ, and the functions differ in shape similarly to those in Model~\ref{ModelD6}; see the right-hand panel of Figure~\ref{fig: ClassificationDatasets}. \end{enumerate}

-For a function $z$ and a depth $D$, its DD-transform (depth-depth transform) is defined as $(D(z; X), D(z; Y))\tr \in [0,1]^2$, where $D(z; X)$ is the sample $D$-depth of $z$ with respect to the sample from $X$, and analogously for $Y$.
-Two DD-classifiers are considered \citep{Li_etal2012}: \begin{itemize} \item a max-depth classifier \textbf{max}, assigning a new datum $z$ into the group where it attains higher $D$-depth, and \item the linear DD-classifier \textbf{DD}, with the rule based on the linear function (passing through the origin) that best separates the clusters $\left\{ (D(X_i; X), D(X_i; Y))\tr \right\}_{i=1}^n$ and $\left\{ (D(Y_i; X), D(Y_i; Y))\tr \right\}_{i=1}^{n_{\textrm{train}}}$ in the $[0,1]^2$ space. \end{itemize}
+For a given function $z$ and a specific depth measure $D$, the depth-depth (DD) transform is defined as the bivariate vector $(D(z; X), D(z; Y))\tr \in [0,1]^2$.
+Here, $D(z; X)$ represents the sample $D$-depth of $z$ evaluated with respect to the sample from $X$, and analogously for $Y$.
+Following \citet{Li_etal2012}, we consider two DD-classifiers: \begin{itemize} \item The \textbf{max-depth} classifier (\textbf{max}), assigning a new observation $z$ to the group where it achieves a higher $D$-depth value. \item The \textbf{linear DD-classifier} (\textbf{DD}), establishing a decision boundary using a linear function (passing through the origin) that optimally separates the point clouds $\left\{ (D(X_i; X), D(X_i; Y))\tr \right\}_{i=1}^{n_{\textrm{train}}}$ and $\left\{ (D(Y_i; X), D(Y_i; Y))\tr \right\}_{i=1}^{n_{\textrm{train}}}$ in the $[0,1]^2$ space. \end{itemize}

-For each classifier and each depth, we assess the out-sample empirical misclassification rate.
-This is computed on an independent test set comprising $n_{\textrm{test}} = 1\,000$ observations from each group (ties are handled by a fair coin toss, i.e., giving misclassification $1/2$).
+The predictive performance of each classifier and depth combination is assessed using the out-of-sample empirical misclassification rate.
+This is computed on an independent test set comprising $n_{\textrm{test}} = 1\,000$ observations per group (ties are resolved by a fair coin toss, assigning a misclassification of $1/2$).
 Table~\ref{tab: Classification_n500} reports the means and standard deviations (in parentheses) of the misclassification rates across $1\,000$ independent simulation runs for $n_{\textrm{train}}=500$.
 The corresponding results for $n_{\textrm{train}}=100$ and $n_{\textrm{train}}=1\,000$ are provided in Tables~\ref{tab: Classification_n100} and~\ref{tab: Classification_n1000} within Section~\ref{Supplement: Simulations} of the online supplementary material.